OpenSauce04/HTMLoader/README.md

 # HTMLoader

-(I will write a better documentation later I promise :3)

-1. Download the repo
+1. Download it clone the the repo, then enter the folder.

-2. Install ruby
+2. If it is not already installed, install Ruby

+3. If bundle is not installed, type `gem install bundle`

+4. In the terminal type `bundle install`

-3. Open `update.rb`
+5. Open `update.rb`

-4. Open `server.rb`
+6. Open `server.rb`

-5. Open an internet browser and go to `localhost:8000` (looks a bit broken on firefox)
+7. Open an internet browser and go to `localhost:8000` (looks a bit broken on firefox)

-To connect to the menu on a game console (may or may not work propperly depending on what you are using), follow steps 1-4, then:
+To connect to the menu on a game console (may or may not work propperly depending on what you are using), follow steps 1-6, then go to the console's internet browser and enter your computer's ipv4 address with a :8000 at the end: `<ipv4>:8000`

-5. Open cmd or powershell

-6. Type in ipconfig

-7. Go to the console's internet browser and enter your ipv4 address with a :8000 at the end: `<ipv4>:8000`

-If you have any problems with it feel free to ask!
+If you have any problems with it feel free to ask for help in an